rweigel/phys305/gauss_law.md

 When a net charge is placed on a conductor, the charges rearrange themselves such that the electric field inside it is zero.
 If half of the charges move to the right surface and the other half moves to the left, the charge distribution will appear as two sheets of charge, each with the same surface charge density of $\sigma$.

+If the slab is large and we are near it, the surface charge density will appear uniform.

 The electric field to the right is the field due to the two sheets of charge: $(\sigma/2\epsilon_o+\sigma/2\epsilon_o)\xhat=\sigma/\epsilon_o\xhat$.
 The field to the left is $-(\sigma/2\epsilon_o+\sigma/2\epsilon_o)\xhat=\sigma/\epsilon_o\xhat$.

 This result is consistent with the claim that the field just outside of the conductor is $\sigma/\epsilon_o$.
 This field is twice that of a sheet of charge because the field just outside of the conductor is due to all charges -- the left and right face of the conductor both create an electric field.